 Getting medical care and treatment after a crash

 If you've been in a crash, you may need medical care.
-Enhanced Accident Benefits help you access the services you'll need to recover, no matter who is responsible (at fault) in the crash.
+Enhanced Accident Benefits are here to support you in accessing the services you'll need to recover, no matter who is responsible (at fault) in the crash.

 The care and treatment process

-Here's an idea of the medical care and treatment process if you're injured in a crash.
+Here's an idea of the claims and treatment process if you're injured in a crash.

 Seeing your health care practitioner

 Your support and recovery specialist will work with you and your health care practitioner(s) to help you recover from a crash.
-These practitioners can include your doctor, as well those listed in the table below.
+These practitioners can include your doctor, as well as those listed in the table below.
 Your doctor or medical practitioner will determine your care, and we will work with you, your doctor and your health care providers to help you access the services and care benefits that support your recovery.